szahn/terraform-aws-automation/README.md

 Run `sudo make teardown` to uninstall the deployment.

-# Future Improvements
+# Next Steps

-- Instead of relying on User Data for EC2 initialization, an Ansible playbook can be used.
+Instead of relying on User Data for EC2 initialization, an [Ansible playbook](https://www.ansible.com/overview/how-ansible-works) can be used to remotely deploy the software.
-- Containerize the NodeJS server so that dependencies don't need to be downloaded on EC2 startup.
-The deployment image can be pulled down from a remote repository.
-Replace EC2 with EKS.
-- Add a health check endpoint to the API to determine it's availability.